He loves me a little.

 Wild daisies commonly have twenty-four to thirty-six petals.
 The thirty-third petal is the peak of passion for the French girl as well as the desired outcome for the English-speaking girl.
 This is the 33-petal french daisy which translates “He loves me passionately.”

 In the summer of 2010 we stayed for 3 days in August at the Trailing Yew on Monhegan.
-There was no electricity in the rooms- it’s either an oil lamp or a flashlight at night.
+There was no electricity in the rooms- it’s either an oil lamp or a flash light at night.
 Nancy brought a book, What French Women Know (Nancy is French).
-There was a passage and a poem in the book referring to how little French girls pluck a daisy versus the standard approach of “He loves me, He loves me not” of English speaking girls.
+There was a passage and a poem in the book referring to how little French girls do a daisy versus the standard approach of “He loves me, He loves me not” of English speaking girls.

 “Il m’aime un peu.